llucbrell/audrey2/readme.md

 ## Components

-1. >mystrings: "string" | any string
+1. &gt;mystrings: "string" | any string
 2. &copyright: "string" | get two or more words.
 First, license's name and then the author, add the copyright symbol
 4. ?info: "string" | change color of the string with the errors
 5. %symbolProgress:  "string" | change color symbol with errors you can use it as jasmine/mocha error checker